 Being a writer isn’t always glamorous.
 In fact, it’s not glamorous at all, at least not while you are actually writing.
-But there is an extra lot of components to writing besides the actual stories or essays, or whatever it is you write.
-I call these components peripherals, and they are just as necessary as your written works.
-To name a few–we’ll name three–let me explain how these three components are as necessary as writing and must be honed as well.
+There are many components to writing besides the actual narrative you write.
+I call these components peripherals, and they are just as necessary as your written works, not very unlike the peripheral vision one has in the eyes; that part of your vision that sees things coming, of which you now have warning and instantaneous defense because of its view to the sides of your direct focus.
+To name a few here, let me explain how a few of three components are as necessary as writing and must be honed as well.

-- Your work must be without distraction, for at least a set amount of time.
-But!
-It depends upon the deadline or timeframe by which you have set for yourself.
-For example, if you plan on writing a novel, and you want it to be done within six months to a year, figure out how many pages (or words) you will be writing (according to a set outline of some sort), your own temperament, the content of your work could actually cause your energy to wane at times, and then figure how many words a day you must create and how much time it will take you to create them.
-Then plow in!
+- Without distraction.
+Depending upon the deadline or timeframe by which you have set for yourself, you must keep distractions at bay.
+For example, if you plan on writing a novel, and it must be done within six months, figure out how many pages (or words) you will be writing (according to your strategic plan), the content of your work and the research time it will take to employ verisimilitude to your fiction, and your own known energy output before waning into non-creative rhetoric, add up your pages and/or words a day you must create then plow through.

 These three little points seem trivial, but they are not.
 They are so important to a novelist, an author or writer of any kind of work that must be impeccable to be submitted with the writer’s own integrity.
-A good work of art takes true focus and energy to the task; only a true believer in the artist will understand what I write here.
+A good work of art takes true focus and energy to the task.
+Only a true believer in the writer/artist will understand what I have just said.